 - Social Media

-- RECORDING YOUR VOICE: seriously the most helpful thing you can do to work on pronunciation and accent (two equally important things).
-Record yourself, play it back then correct it
+- RECORDING YOUR VOICE: Seriously the most helpful thing you can do to change your flow, intonation, pronunciation, accent and overall sound is to, record yourself speaking, play it back, then change it!